Android fat distribution: Health consequences

 An increase in android fat distribution is positively correlated with foot pain and disability associated with foot pain.
 Foot pain is reported to be the second most common musculoskeletal symptom in children who are obese.
 Even adults who are overweight and obese report foot pain to be a common problem.

 Psychological consequences

-Body fat can impact on an individual mentally, for example high levels of android fat have been linked to poor mental wellbeing, including anxiety, depression and body confidence issues.
-On the reverse, psychological aspects can impact on body fat distribution too, for example women classed as being more extraverted tend to have less android body fat.
+Body fat can impact on an individual mentally.
+High levels of android fat have been linked to poor mental wellbeing, including anxiety, depression and body confidence issues.
+On the reverse, psychological aspects can impact on body fat distribution too.
+Women classed as being more extroverted tend to have less android body fat.